yyfhust/yyfhust.github.io/_posts/2022-09-07-A-fast-and-memory-saving-way-of-computing-nearest-neighbours.md

 ---
 layout: post
-title: BigQuery To Postgres Sync
+title: A fast and memory-saving way of computing nearest neighbours
-tags: SQL Database
+tags: Algorithms Machine-learning
 ---

-## BigQuery To Postgres Sync
+## A fast and memory-saving way of computing nearest neighbours

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.